bldavies/bldavies.com/content/_index.md

-I am a PhD candidate in the economics department at Stanford University.
+I am an economics PhD candidate at Stanford University.
-I study economic theory and behavioral economics.
-My research explores how people learn, interact, and make decisions under uncertainty.
+My research uses theoretical and empirical tools to study how people learn and interact.

 I am on the 2025--26 academic job market.